influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/outputs.md

 withResult(result)
 ```

-Result holds the result (stdout) of a script template
+"Result holds the result (stdout) of a script template"